Anirudh-RV/TemplateForMernApp/README.md

-#TEMPLATE FOR MERN WEBAPP, USES GO AND DJANGO
+# TEMPLATE FOR MERN WEBAPP, USES GO AND DJANGO

+# How to run
 Reactjs : 3000
 1. cd Client
 2. npm install